CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-mage.md

   - **5** The files page.
 This page lists all files that power your pipelines & the Mage instance.
 All your pipelines are just a series of .py files and yaml config files to specify how to string together the .py files.
 This is where you can see all of these files.
   - **6**: This opens up a terminal for you to run commands (it is running on a Debian linux machine).
   - **7**: The [settings page](#settings-page) where can can configure various things.

+To create pipeline a pipeline you can click on the blue & purple button labeled `+ New pipeline`.
+To see or edit existing pipelines, you can click on the [pipelines page](#pipelines-page) then again on the pipeline you want to see.
+This will bring you to that particular pipeline's page.
+From there you can go the `Edit pipeline` page to start working on pipeline.

+When you're done creating a pipeline, you can create a trigger for it by going to the pipeline's trigger page and clicking on `New trigger`.

+When you're ready to push your pipeline to production, you can push your changes to the dev branch on GitHub, then open up a Pull Request to main.

 ### pipelines page